Horse Betting in California: The 2026 Guide

 Horse betting has its own bonus and rebate structure that is different from sports betting or casino bonuses.
 Understanding how these work can meaningfully improve your bottom line as a horseplayer.

-Race-specific promotions are common around major events.
+Common around major events.
 Operators run special bonuses, free bet offers, and rebate boosts around the Triple Crown races (Kentucky Derby, Preakness, Belmont), the Breeders’ Cup, and the major California stakes like the Santa Anita Derby and Pacific Classic.

 The Future of Horse Racing in California